-Geothermal Technicians with little to no experience tend to make between $22060 and $28360 while the more experienced ones make over $51240 per year.
+Geothermal Technicians with little to no experience tend to make between $24630 and $30550 while the more experienced ones can earn over $52830 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Geothermal Technician is to move to a higher paying state like AK.
-Right now, the highest paying states for Geothermal Technicians are AK, HI, NV, WA and IL.
+One of the easiest ways to increase your salary as a Geothermal Technician is to move to a higher paying state like AK.
+Right now, the highest paying states for Geothermal Technicians are AK, HI, DC, WA and NE.

-3 other factors that can increase your salary as A Geothermal Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geothermal Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Geothermal Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Geothermal Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.